Can we trust Russia’s economic statistics?

 The Yale Chief Executive Leadership Institute (Yale CELI) released a detailed report in July that is a comprehensive attempt to see how badly the economy has been affected by not only looking at the official numbers, but also cross-checking them with non-standard statistics.

 “Our team of experts, using Russian language and unconventional data sources including high frequency consumer data, cross-channel checks, releases from Russia’s international trade partners, and data mining of complex shipping data, have released one of the first comprehensive economic analyses measuring Russian current economic activity five months into the invasion, and assessing Russia’s economic outlook,” Jeffrey Sonnenfeld, the founder and president of Yale CELI, said in the introduction to the widely cited paper.
-Yale CELI has also been responsible for putting together a widely quoted list of foreign companies operating in Russia and reporting on who has left and who has stayed.
+Yale CELI has also been responsible for putting together a list of foreign companies operating in Russia and reporting on who has left and who has stayed.

 “From our analysis, it becomes clear: business retreats and sanctions are crippling the Russian economy, in the short term and the long term,” Sonnenfeld concludes.

-The main conclusion of the study finds:
+The main conclusions of the study find:

 “Defeatist headlines arguing that Russia’s economy has bounced back are simply not factual – the facts are that, by any metric and on any level, [that] the Russian economy is reeling, and now is not the time to step on the brakes,” Sonnenfeld says.